CFG Bank Arena: Proposed replacement and the decision for renovation

 On August 3, 2016, talks about the convention center/arena proposal resumed.
 Up to that point, a few more studies for a new arena have been planned, including a possible renovation of Royal Farms Arena and construction of a new Arena at the city's State Center station.

 On November 25, 2020, the Baltimore Development Corporation called for proposals of redeveloping the arena to a state-of-the-art facility, whether through renovation or construction of a brand-new arena.
 The caveat is that the arena must remain on the current site and that no proposals for alternate sites were under consideration.

 On June 23, 2021, it was announced that Oak View Group, in association with the Thirty Five Ventures, the investment company of NBA player Kevin Durant and his agent and business partner, Rich Kleiman entered negotiations to invest $200 million into renovating the Royal Farms Arena.
 The renovations would feature "overhauled concourses, new suites, new concessions, a new exterior featuring plenty of glass, and new seating."
 After which, the two companies would manage and lease the arena.
 On November 24, 2021, the Board of Estimates approved the arrangement with a one-year renovation project beginning in February 2022.
-Renovation cost $200 million with the arena reopening in February 2023.
+The renovation cost $250 million with the arena reopening in February 2023.